 is probably the most significant factor (out of many) in determining

-p5) Intellectual independence also relies on good reading
+a person's sense of autonomy and self-worth''.
+Intellectual independence also relies on good reading

 skills. ''Close reading of tough-minded writing is still

 the best, cheapest and quickest method known for learning

 ''The Centre for Social Justice found there are significant literacy and numeracy problems in 50-75% of children who are permanently excluded from school.
 Many children were found to “display challenging behaviour to hide the fact they cannot read.”
 (DfE.Evidence paper p1)

 ''Reading is likely the single most important skill acquired